huggingface/blog/optimum-inference.md

 ```

-In the first release, we added [support for Onnx Runtime](https://huggingface.co/docs/optimum/main/en/onnxruntime/modeling_ort) but there is more to come!
+In the first release, we added [support for ONNX Runtime](https://huggingface.co/docs/optimum/main/en/onnxruntime/modeling_ort) but there is more to come!
 These new `ORTModelForXX` can now be used with the [transformers pipelines](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#pipelines).
 They are also fully integrated into the [Hugging Face Hub](https://huggingface.co/models) to push and pull optimized checkpoints from the community.
 In addition to this, you can use the [ORTQuantizer](https://huggingface.co/docs/optimum/main/en/onnxruntime/quantization) and [ORTOptimizer](https://huggingface.co/docs/optimum/main/en/onnxruntime/optimization) to first quantize and optimize your model and then run inference on it.
 Check out [End-to-End Tutorial on accelerating RoBERTa for question-answering including quantization and optimization](#3-end-to-end-tutorial-on-accelerating-roberta-for-question-answering-including-quantization-and-optimization) for more details.